top of page

 ELECTRONICS

-If you already have a DAQ/hardware that you would like to interface with our actuators and sensors, we can assist you with the specifications, cables, and connections.
-Our products are extremely flexible (by design) and can easily connect to other hardware.
+If you already have a DAQ system or other hardware that you would like to interface with our actuators and sensors, we can assist with specifications, cable selection, and connection guidance.
+Our products are designed for flexibility and can integrate easily with third-party hardware.

-We can also supply items not listed bellow, including: test equipment, power supply (adjustable benchtop or fixed voltage), and all necessary wiring.
+We can also supply additional equipment not listed here, including test equipment, power supplies (either adjustable benchtop or fixed voltage), and all necessary wiring to ensure a complete and reliable setup.

 EMB-DAQ1

-The EMB-DAQ1 is powered by a powerful STM32 32-bit ARM Cortex M7 MCU.
+The EMB-DAQ1 is our USB DAQ for MATLAB® and Simulink® integration.
+It uses the EASYIO platform from Zeltom with Simulink Desktop Real-Time™.
 Designed to interface seamlessly with our sensors, actuators, and interface module, it provides industrial connectors for a plug-and-play experience in a rugged enclosure.

 Key features: